CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `RANDOM_DURATION` | picks random number between min+increment*level and max instead of normal behavior
 | `RANDOM_DAMAGE` | picks random number between min+increment*level and max instead of normal behavior
 | `RANDOM_AOE` | picks random number between min+increment*level and max instead of normal behavior
-| `PERMANENT` | items or creatures spawned with this spell do not disappear and die as normal
+| `PERMANENT` | items or creatures spawned with this spell do not disappear and die as normal.
+Items can only be permanent at maximum spell level; creatures can be permanent at any spell level.
 | `IGNORE_WALLS` | spell's aoe goes through walls
 | `SWAP_POS` | a projectile spell swaps the positions of the caster and target
 | `HOSTILE_SUMMON` | summon spell always spawns a hostile monster